-An engaging and interactive school experience which is one of the most memorable trips children take part in through their school year.
+An engaging and interactive school experience that is one of the most memorable trips children take part in through their school year.
 Bookings essential.

 OPENING HOURS & ENTRY FEES

-Adults: $5.00 (FREE for Western Bay of Plenty District Council rate payers)
+Adults: $5.00 (FREE for Western Bay of Plenty District Council ratepayers and residents)

 Children (under 16): Free

-Museum Experience fees vary, phone Paula for details.
+Museum Experience fees vary, phone the museum for details.